 Learn about networking and finding people you need

 Property, as the gurus will often tell you, is not about the actual property, it’s about people.
 In fact, it’s exactly the same as affiliate marketing in that respect.
 You need to be a helper, not a salesman.
 The people that make money in property are the people who can spot an opportunity, then convert that into a deal by helping the vendor out of the spot they’re in.
 If you can identify a motivated seller then you’re half way there already.

 Normally, property investors look for BMV (below market value) deals, but also deals where the vendor is in negative equity or the property has fallen into disrepair.
 The vendor may also be a tired landlord who wishes to be free from the merry-go-round of the rental game, or indeed he may need to shed a property for tax reasons, or maybe move from residential to commercial.

 The property investor needs to have knowledge of all of the methods he may use to secure a property.
 However, sometimes an opportunity might come along where he can’t buy the property himself, but could pass it on to another if that is the case.
 He may also find himself short of money when a deal comes along, so needs an investor to provide finance and get the deal over the line.
 That investor would then be paid a rate of interest for his trouble.

 To have access to all of these people, the property investor has to Network and talk, trading his own expertise with those of others who compliment his needs.
 This is usually done on a local basis by going to the regional PIN (Property Investment Network) meetings, but increasingly it can be done online with LinkedIn and Facebook and also by having your own website.
 You need to market yourself and present yourself as a trustworthy businessman, with all the necessary credentials.
-I have nearly 2,000 contacts on LinkedIn in the property sector.
+You need to learn how to build your website.